amlanuet/P5js/README.md

 ## A Star Pathfinding Algorithm

-Attempt at implementation of the A* pathfinding algorithm to find the optimal path between two points in a 2D grid.
+My attempt at implementation of the A* pathfinding algorithm to find the optimal path between two points in a 2D grid.

 ## Cube Wave by Bees and Bombs

-Attempt recreate a 3D @beesandbombs GIF with p5.js and the WebGL renderer.
+My attempt to recreate a 3D @beesandbombs GIF with p5.js and the WebGL renderer.

 ## Fractal Trees - Recursive